LordLifeDream/GHWebsocketWebhook/README.md

 Upon receiving and validating the client's greetings, GHWW will send an empty payload of type `GREETINGS_ACK` to acknowledge the greetings.
 After receiving this payload, the client is registered and can start subscribing.<br>
 To subscribe, the client should send a payload of type `SUBSCRIBE` containing a `repo`-key containig the repo full name, so `user/repo1` for example.
 This is NOT the repository's URL and should not contain `.git` at the end.
 After validating the client's token's access to the requested repository, GHWW will respond with an empty `SUBSCRIBE_ACK` payload.
+When an event happens, GHWWS will send an `EVENT` payload.
+The type of event is in the `type`-field and is the same as the `X-GitHub-Event`-header.
+The repository fullname (*user/repo1*) can be found in the `repo`-field.
+The original request body can be found in `data`.
+Read the GitHub WebHook documentation for further information on what these mean, as they're basically copied from the HTTP WebHook request.

 Any bad payloads (greetings twice, or subscribe before greetings) will get a `USER_ERROR` response from GHWW which also gives a small explaination in the `why`-field.